 What Is a Garage Door Opener’s Sensor?

-To understand what it means to have a blocked sensor, it’s of course important to understand what a garage door sensor is in the first place.
+To understand what it means to have a blocked sensor, it is first essential to understand what a garage door sensor does for your system.

-Before you bypass this post entirely because you “don’t have a garage door sensor,” know this: there’s a long history of federal legislation surrounding these devices and a long history of suburban deaths before they became well-used.
-Chances are, your garage door has one—and chances are it will, at some point, become blocked.
+Before you bypass this post entirely because you “don’t have a garage door sensor,” know this: There’s a long history of federal legislation surrounding these devices and suburban deaths before they became well-used.

 What Is a Blocked Sensor?

-When sensors function as they should, they’re an important piece of your garage door's safety system.
-Because of them, you never have to worry about anything getting crushed beneath a machine part that can weigh two-hundred pounds or more!
+When sensors function as they should, they are essential to your garage door's safety system.
+Because of them, you never have to worry about anything getting crushed beneath a machine part that can weigh 200 pounds or more.

-Unfortunately, they’re fallible.
-While they're a great protective mechanism, if the beam of light between the two units remains consistently interrupted when it shouldn't be, your garage door will be stuck open, as the machine will perceive it unsafe to close—even if there’s nothing in particular that warrants protection below it.
-This is known as a blocked sensor.
+Unfortunately, garage door sensors are fallible.
+While they're a great protective mechanism, if the beam of light between the two units is consistently interrupted when it shouldn't be, your garage door will be stuck open.

 What Causes a Blocked Sensor?

 Finally, sunlight, at the correct angle, can “block” your sensor from functioning.
-Because the sun emits infrared light just like your sensors, it can essentially “scramble” their signals, preventing the machine from communicating with itself, so to speak.
+Because the sun emits infrared light just like your sensors, it can essentially “scramble” their signals, preventing the machine from communicating with itself.

 Door Power: One Garage Door Company for All Your Needs

-Our Norwood team’s comprehensive knowledge of garage doors, from maintenance to repairs to installation, means you’ll never need to save the phone number of another garage door company again.
+The team with Door Power in Norwood has comprehensive knowledge of garage doors, from maintenance to repairs to installation, meaning you’ll never need to save the phone number of another garage door company again.
 Give us a call today at 952-467-3199.